-Our Oakville Chiropractor Dr. Jenn has been talking a lot about the benefits of acupuncture in Oakville on this blog lately.
+Our Oakville Acupuncturist Dr. Jenn has been talking a lot about the benefits of acupuncture in Oakville on this blog lately.
 Are you curious what a total acupuncture treatment might look like?
-Let’s discuss it.
+The graduate from McMaster University wants to discuss discuss it.

 Acupuncture needles can be inserted at a number of locations in the body to help improve your function and decrease your pain.
 Some of the needle locations might not seem to make sense, but let’s discuss why they do!
 For the purposes of this blog post, we will use the example of a hamstring strain and how it can be treated using acupuncture.

 To start – there is the direct approach.
 Your Oakville acupuncture provider can pop needles right into the sore muscle.
 If this muscle is pulled or torn, the needles can stimulate the healing of the tissues and can have an immediate effect on the pain.
 If the muscle is in spasm, the needle can help alleviate the tension and help the muscle relax.

 The next area that a practitioner might choose to insert needles is along the spine.
 But why would our Oakville Acupuncture team do this?
 Each muscle/tissue is innervated by one or more spinal segmental nerves.
 For the hamstrings, our lowest segments provide the innervation (right at the very bottom of our spine before it meets our pelvis).
 By targeting the nerves right after they exit the spinal column we can have an effect on the muscle.
 Isn’t that cool?!